 - Topic I After learning the physics of rocketry, which plays a vital role in the modern world, students then brainstorm, construct and launch a rocket of their own in groups.
 CAS designs are manufactured using laser cutters and 3D printing.
 With physics principles in mind, students need to consider the shape of the nose cone and tail fins, as well as the height of the rocket body to construct the most aerodynamic rocket.
 The engineering process is used to create and improve design ideas and physical science and mathematics are used to ensure the structure is strong enough to withstand all forces acting upon it.
 Using clinometers and applying the rules of trigonometry, students are able measure the altitude of their rocket and compare it to other groups.
 A cycle of reflection and improvement is applied to refine the design. - Topic 2 Further developing the skills for designed solutions to real world problems and building students capabilities with software, students will create a working model of a traffic light using an Arduino Uno microcontroller and electronic components.
 Each pair must; use Fusion360 to design a suitable traffic light casing to hold LED lights; employ Adobe Illustrator to design a working 4-way road intersection, including real world road markings.
 Traffic flow is managed by coding an Arduino microcontroller.
-There are many opportunities for students to self-extend while demonstrating competency by creating efficient and effective software code and building the physical components of their intersection. - Topic 3 For their final unit, students draw on their skills to identify a real-world problem which holds significance for them.
-In their passion project, students design and engineer a solution that holds the possibility of having a real impact on people's lives.
-Students demonstrate success by justifying their solution using the principles learned in previous topics.
+There are many opportunities for students to self-extend while demonstrating competency by creating efficient and effective software code and building the physical components of their intersection. - Topic 3 For their final unit, students draw on their skills to identify a real-world problem that lies under 'Goal II: Sustainable Cities and Communities' from the United Nation's 17 Sustainability Goals.
+In this project, students follow the engineering cycle to identify a problem, then; research and imagine possible solutions for this problem; plan and create a model or prototype of the solution; and test and improve their model.
+In a Shark Tank style event, a panel of industry representatives are invited to be the 'sharks', and select students deliver a presentation that outlines their problem and solution.